ObjectModules/deploy/[Mapping]-Spreading.md

 So when applying this all together then the diagram will be shown as below:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure5.png)

+To describe this diagram just consider a sense as the way below:
+* You send a query to Google Search, this query is read by Google
+* Google process your query and display the result on your computer

 You can see that this mapping has four (4) processes, just exactly like when we count the number of elements inside a routines.

 Until this point the diagram for _a spreading_ is completed.